IBM/cloud-native-starter/reactive/README.md

 There is also another test which compares the performance of accessing the Postgres database.

-The reactive stack of this sample provides responsive times that take less than half of the time compared to the imperative stack: Reactive: 142 ms (0:42 min total) - Imperative: 265 ms (1:20 min total).
+The reactive stack of this sample provides response times that take less than half of the time compared to the imperative stack: Reactive: 142 ms (0:42 min total) - Imperative: 265 ms (1:20 min total).

 Read the [documentation](documentation/PersistencePerformanceTests.md) for details.